 He tries to help a student discover his/her own unfoldment; I agree, however.
 I do feel a solid foundation from the many basics is essential, not to skip.
 I personally feel and think that having a creative imagination is an asset to any pianist.

-My Professor, Wanda Krasoff, also taught me the method of weight transference (original method handed down from Leschetizky to Raab at the Vienna Conservatory), which is useful with regard to creating a singing tone and tonal qualities on the Steinway that sing (photographs and/or paintings of Beethoven, Czerny, Leschetizky, Paderewski, Liszt, Brahms, and Raab).
+My Professor, Wanda Krasoff, also taught me the method of weight transference (original method handed down from Leschetizky to Raab at the Vienna Conservatory), which is useful with regard to creating a singing tone and tonal qualities on the Steinway piano that sing like a human voice (photographs and/or paintings of Beethoven, Czerny, Leschetizky, Paderewski, Liszt, Brahms, and Raab).

 Ludwig van Beethoven